In order to sell your home for the best possible price, there are several factors to consider:

 The CMA reports usually contain:

-Active listings for your area with a similar home; age of construction, number of beds, baths, and square footage.
+Active listings for your area with a similar home; the age of construction, number of beds, baths, and square footage.

 Sold listings are homes sold within the last three months, plus pending sales that are likely to close by the time your home is sold.